 barely begun to replace the PKM in Russian service.
 Improvements

 include much better accuracy and a more durable barrel.
+This weapon

 7.62 KK PKM: Finnish name for the PKM.

 Article by The Tiger